Moving to Cuenca, Ecuador

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Seeing a doctor in Cuenca is an easy matter.
 No appointment necessary in most cases.
-Excellent service and good quality for a much lower cost that the U.S," wrote one expat living in Cuenca.
+Excellent service and good quality for a much lower cost that the U.S," commented one expat living in Cuenca.

 "This is the best medical care in terms of caring for you and really identifying the best way to correct the medical issues of people.
 Doctors really care for their patients, and spend time talking and testing for the real problem and thus coming up with a real solution to your specific issue.
-And all done at a bargain price," commented one expat who moved to Cuenca, Ecuador.
+And all done at a bargain price," remarked one expat living in Cuenca.

 What are medical services in Cuenca like?